shenanigans/node-doczar/README.md

 ```

 ### Javascript Caveats
-In order to track classes that use the `__proto__` property to build instances, this behavior is
+If a constructor alters the `__proto__` property of the instance, members attached to the class by
-interpereted in a slightly skewed way.
-Consider the following code fragment:
+other means will not be discarded.
+Consider the following fragment:

 ```javascript
 function ClassConstructor (arg0, arg1) {